A logic constraint in Dax Phyz performs a well-defined, simple operation, such as adding two numbers and storing the result in a register.

 Each logic constraint has an internal register called v (for value) which can store a 32-bit floating point number.
 The ADD logic above will continuously add the contents of the connected REG logic v registers, and store the result in its own v register.

-A logic constraint added with the Logic tool in Dax Phyz have its internal enabled flag set to 0 (false) by default, which means it is passive and doesnít perform any operation.
+A logic constraint added with the Logic tool in Dax Phyz has its internal enabled flag set to 0 (false) by default, which means it is passive and doesnít perform any operation.
 To enable it, select it and change enabled to 1.
 Note that some logics, such as the REG logic, are inherently passive and thus arenít affected by the enabled flag.

 Edge triggered logics